Central England Co-operative

 Registered under the Co-operative and Community Benefit Societies Act 2014, Central England Co-operative is the second largest independent retail co-operative in the UK and was formed in 2014 following the 2013 merger of the Anglia Regional and Midlands Co-operative societies.
-The society has a permanent seat on the board of Co-operatives UK; it is a corporate member of The Co-operative Group, the largest consumer co-operative in the world and the national buying group, Co-operative Federal Trading Services.
+The society has a permanent seat on the board of Co-operatives UK; it is a corporate member of The Co-operative Group, the largest consumer co-operative in the world and the national buying group, Federal Retail Trading Services.

 History

 On 19 September 2013, it was announced that the boards of Anglia Regional Co-operative Society and Midlands Co-operative Society had agreed merger terms.
 Approved by members on 4 and 18 November, legal completion of the merger took place on 1 December, with the Anglia Society transferring engagements to Midlands Co-operative.
 On 15 January 2014, members of the merged society approved a change of name to Central England Co-operative effective from 25 January 2014.

 In 2017, members of the small neighbouring Wooldale Co-operative Society in West Yorkshire voted to transfer engagements to Central England Co-operative.

-In November 2022 the Central England Co-operative rebranded as Central Co-op.
+In 2022, the Society rebranded as Central Co-op and adopted the International Cooperative Alliance marque.

+Following a vote meeting the required majority at special general meetings held on 16 July and 5 August 2025, Chelmsford Star Co-operative Society transferred engagements to Central Co-op on 15 September, enlarging its trading area to include mid-Essex.

+On 1 October 2025, the Central England Co-operative and the Midcounties Co-operative announced that they were exploring the possibility of merging into a single society, which would have more than one million members, 13,000 employees and £1.8bn in annual sales.

 Anglia Regional Co-operative Society

 Tracing its origins to 1876, Anglia Regional Co-operative was formed by the merger of the Greater Peterborough Regional and Anglia (formerly Waveney) co-operative societies in 1987.
 Headquartered in Peterborough, the Society principally traded in the eastern counties of Bedfordshire, Cambridgeshire, Norfolk and Suffolk, although it had gained wider outreach through the acquisition of co-operative department stores in Yorkshire and the South East of England.

-Following divestment of the Westgate department store and AHF businesses to J E Beale and the UKs largest worker co-operative, Anglia Home Furnishings Holdings, in 2011, Anglia Co-operative operated 27 retail stores, eight petrol stations, 21 travel agents, three opticians, a hair salon and 29 funeral homes.
+Following divestment of the Westgate department store and AHF businesses to JE Beale and the UKs largest worker co-operative, Anglia Home Furnishings Holdings, in 2011, Anglia Co-operative operated 27 retail stores, eight petrol stations, 21 travel agents, three opticians, a hair salon and 29 funeral homes.
 At the time of merger with the Midlands Co-operative it had 405,134 members (including over 189,000 regular trading members) and 1,600 employees.